NeilanshTriesToCode/News-Scraper/README.md

 ## Running the code
 - Head on to the terminal and locate to the directory where the repository is saved/cloned.
 Then run ***node index.js***.
 - On executing the code, open the HTML file in a web browser.
-The code running in the terminal would notify by sayin "Connected to socket" followed by the socket's ID.
+The code running in the terminal would notify by saying "Connected to socket" followed its ID.
 - You're good to go!
 Type in the topic for the news, and wait a few seconds for the results.
 There you'll have it!
+- Follow along the code for comments for better understanding of how it works behind the scenes.

 ## References
 - https://socket.io/